 3.7 Planning report

-A planning report, prepared in collaboration with the supervisor(s), must be handed in to the internal supervisor at most ten working days after the starting date given in the thesis proposal.
+A planning report, prepared in collaboration with the supervisor(s), must be handed in to the internal supervisor shortly after the starting date given in the thesis proposal.
 This report must be approved by the internal supervisor.